Awareness and Training

 • Head of Children’s Safeguarding

-• Children’s Social Care frontline staff, particularly MASH, CREST and POC workers
+• Children’s Social Care frontline staff, particularly MASH, MACE and POC workers

 • Youth Services